-Торіс Answer Summary Payroll YES Keep employee payroll records for a minimum of three years from the date of last entry and must contain the following information: Full name, and on the same record, the identifying symbol of the employee or number, if such is used in place of name on time, work or payroll records home address including zip code. regular hourly rate of pay. occupation. time and day that the workweek begins. the number of hours worked daily and weekly. total daily or weekly straight time wages total overtime excess compensation for the workweek total additions to or deductions from wages paid each pay period.
+Topic Answer Summary Payroll 12 YES Keep employee payroll records for a minimum of three (3) years from the date of last entry and must contain the following information: Full name, and on the same record, the identifying symbol of the employee or number, if such is used in place of name on time, work or payroll records home address including zip code. regular hourly rate of pay. occupation. time and day that the workweek begins. the number of hours worked daily and weekly. total daily or weekly straight time wages total overtime excess compensation for the workweek total additions to or deductions from wages paid each pay period.
 Every employer making additions to or deductions from wages shall also maintain, in individual employee accounts, a record of the dates, amounts and nature of the items which make up the total additions and deductions. allowances, if any, claimed as part of the minimum wage. total wages paid each pay period.
 Date of payment and the pay period covered by payment.
-Payroll records of an employer shall be open to inspection by an authorized representative of the Department of Labor and Industry at a reasonable time.
-An authorized representative of the workplace during work hours about wages paid and hours worked by the employee or other employees.
+Payroll records shall be open to inspection by an authorized representative of the Department of Labor and Industry ("DLI") at a reasonable time.
+An authorized representative of DLI is allowed to interrogate an employee at the workplace during work hours about wages paid and hours worked by the employee or other employees.